beehive-lab/TornadoVM/docs/source/installation.rst

 Installing TornadoVM for Windows 10/11
 =============================

-**[DISCLAIMER] Please, notice that, although TornadoVM can run on Windows 10/11, it is still experimental.**
+**[DISCLAIMER] Please, note that, although TornadoVM can run on Windows 10/11, it is still experimental.**

 1. Install prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~